Broaden your knowledge with an external rotation

 Application and incorporation process

-- The application must be made to the resident’s Teaching Committee by sending the application form (document in Spanish), preferably by email to the Vall d'Hebron Hospital Teaching Committee (email@example.com).
+- The application form must be filled in and sent directly to the Vall d'Hebron Hospital Teaching Committee.

-- Residents cannot start until they receive the express approval of the Teaching Committee.
+- Residents cannot start until they receive the express approval of the Vall d’Hebron Hospital Teaching Committee.

-- If the resident is accepted, 10 days before their rotation begins they will receive an information email to start the onboarding process.
+- If the resident is accepted, they will receive an information email to start the onboarding process 15 days before their rotation begins.

 External residents’ activities